 - 9.1 If the Pledgor or Party C materially breaches any provision hereof, or fails to perform all or any obligations hereunder, then it has constituted the breach of this Contract ("Breach").
 The Pledgee has the right to require the Pledgor or Party C to cure such Breach or take any correction measures regarding such Breach.
-In the event that the Pledgor or Party C fails to cure such Breach or take any correction measures regarding such Breach.
-In the event that the Pledgor or Party C fails to cure such Breach or take any correction measures regarding such Breach.
-In the event that the Pledgor or Party C fails to cure such Breach or take any correction measures regarding such Breach within such reasonable period or ten (10) days after the Pledgee sends the written breach notice to the Default Party to require the correction, then the Pledgee is entitled to choose any of the following relieves for the Breach: (1) to terminate this Contract and require the Pledgor or Party C to provide full indemnification for such Breach.
+In the event that the Pledgor or Party C fails to cure such Breach or take any correction measures regarding such Breach within such reasonable period or ten (10) days after the Pledgee sends the written breach notice to the Default Party to require the correction, then the Pledgee is entitled to choose any of the following relieves for the Breach: (1) to terminate this Contract and require the Pledgor or Party C to provide full indemnification for such Breach; or (2) to require the enforcement of all the obligations of the Pledgor or Party C under this Contract, and the Pledgor or Party C to provide full indemnification for such Breach.
 This section does not exclude any other right of the Pledgee provided by this Contract. - 9.2 Each Party agrees and confirms that under no circumstance may the Pledgor or Party C require the termination of this Contract for any reason.